mouseless/json-concepts/buildrjs/specs/001-defining-concepts.md

 # Defining Concepts

 Concepts are schemas that create schemas.
-Meta-schema could be another word for concepts, but we like concepts more.

 To define concepts create a file with `.concepts.json` extension.

 For instance;

 `service.concepts.json`